AREschweiz/LCV_model/README.md

 The results of the models (i.e. the resulting matrices) will be available soon on Zenodo.

-Note: in order to apply the model, it is needed to have access to the number of FTE per NOGA Section.
+Note: in order to apply the model, one needs the number of FTE per NOGA Section at the level of the zones of the transport model.
 This data is not publicly available.